Mr Wyn Thomas

 Profiles of Research Students

 To learn more about current research students and their projects, click here.

-The School of Music at Bangor boasts a collective of experts who cover the entire tradition of Western music from the early Middle Ages up to the present day.
-The School’s research profile has been developed particularly in the following areas:
+Bangor boasts a collective of experts who cover the entire tradition of Western music from the early Middle Ages up to the present day.
+Our profile has been developed particularly in the following areas:

 - Early Music (especially chant and liturgy, music theory, sources and codicology, history and analysis of sacred polyphony, 17th-century English music)

 - Music of the 20th and 21st Centuries (especially the interaction between composition and performance, early 20th-century music, film music, minimalist and post-minimalist music and popular music)

 - Musical Editing